-Here, Coleman Roofing LLC, a leading installer of attic insulation and metal roofs, helps you choose the right attic insulation for your home.
+Here, Coleman Roofing & Construction, a leading installer of attic insulation and metal roofs, helps you choose the right attic insulation for your home.

 When it comes to attic insulation, there’s really only one requirement that you need to look at: the R-value.
 For the uninitiated, the R-value is a measurement that shows how well your attic insulation can resist heat flow.
 With that in mind, make sure to determine what’s the recommended R-value in your area.
 In general, however, an attic’s R-value should always be between R-30 and R-49.
 If you live in an area that constantly faces cold weather, on the other hand, you have the option of going up to R-60.

 There are three kinds of attic insulation that you can consider for your home.
 The first one is the easiest to install and is known as blanket insulation.
 Blanket insulation is usually available as batts and rolls made of fiberglass, mineral wool or plastic fibers and is ideal for attics with standard spaced beams with few obstructions.
 Blanket insulation has an R-value of 3.1 to 3.8 per inch.